Faint-Black/toy-assembly-suite/src/shared/README.md

 ```

 * ROM out of bounds memory access:

 Incorrectly loading a ROM address is impossible.
-Run-time is not necessary.
+Run-time checks are not necessary.

 * Stack out of bounds memory access:

 Popping from an empty stack or pushing to a full stack should result in a crash or otherwise fatal error.